ECom Family Academy Review 2026: Reginald and Tania Jennings' POD Dropshipping + Business Alternative

 The success rate for print-on-demand businesses is about 24%.
 A successful POD business requires good marketing, unique products, and strong online presence.
 You will constantly need to monitor which products are trending.
 Product research will likely take most of your time.
 You also need to create effective marketing campaigns.
 This includes a lot of ad testing and optimizing.
 It will take a lot of time, work, and patience to succeed in POD.
 Expect to lose money before you start making profits.

 A POD business relies on effective marketing and sales, which is costly and challenging to maintain consistently.
 The heavy reliance on your supplier is also a risk.
 If they stop selling, then you will lose products to sell.
-In the long-run, a POD business is often unsustainable.
+In the long run, a POD business is often unsustainable.

-A local lead generation business creates passive income by renting out your digital property.
+A local SEO lead generation business creates passive income by renting out your digital property.
 It works by ranking your site on Google, which will generate traffic.
-Local business will rent your site to benefit from the organic leads.
+Local businesses will rent your site to benefit from the organic leads.
 As long as your site is ranked and rented, you will earn a stable monthly income.
 You don't need to run any marketing ads or sell any products.
 This makes the starting and maintaining costs very low.

 conclusion-lead-gen-maps